LBHackney-IT/developer-hub-api/README.md

 ### Release process

-We use a pull request workflow, where changes are made on a branch and approved by one or more other maintainers before the developer can merge into `master` branch.
+We use a pull request workflow, where changes are made on a branch and approved by one or more other maintainers before the developer can merge into the `master` branch.

 ![Circle CI Workflow Example](docs/circle_ci_workflow.png)